threefoldfoundation/www_threefold_io/content/home/index.md

 <br/>

-## The (Re)Birth of **the Internet.**
+## Sovereign Internet for People and our Planet

-ThreeFold is a peer-to-peer open-source Internet platform that connects users directly with <br> local Internet capacity provided by farmers.
-No intermediaries such as centralized servers.
+ThreeFold is a peer-to-peer open-source Internet platform that connects users directly with local Internet capacity <br> provided by farmers.
+No intermediaries.
+A sovereign alternative to today's centralized Internet model.

 <br>